CrazyJ1984/GT5u-BDE-testpack/README.md

 # GT5u Bears dev pack
-this is just an easy place to drop new builds, a completely bare bones test pack for Bear's GT5u fork and GT++.
+this is just an easy place to drop new builds, a completely bare bones test pack for Gregtech 5 (Bear's Edition).

 # Installation